samzhao88/AgreeMates/README.md

 ```

 'vagrant up' may take a while to complete, but unless it throws an error it is still working.
-Once setup, AgreeMates will be installed at '~/AgreeMates' in the virtual machine
+Once setup, AgreeMates will be installed at '~/AgreeMates' in the virtual machine.
+Launch it from
+the AgreeMates directory by running 'npm start'.